 Feed and ink are tuned inextricably (me)

 …at the end of this series of articles, you will know, why.
-It is in the process of being published… patience, please.
-Not quite there, yet, but a bit more than half way.

 The function of the feed is to transport the ink from the reservoir to the nib and to control its flow.
 Simple?
 Most of us expect this, without being aware of what this “it” entails.